-Personally, I do Yield Farming on Pancake Swap on Crypto – Crypto (e.g. $ADA – $BNB) or crypto – $BUSD (e.g. $CAKE – $BUSD) pairing because of the hight APY.
-But recently, I’m also considering farming using stable – stable pairing (e.g. $USDC – $BUSD) to diversify my portfolio and to minimize the risks of Yield Farming.
+Personally, I do Yield Farming on Pancake Swap on Crypto – Crypto (e.g. $ADA – $BNB) or crypto – $BUSD (e.g. $CAKE – $BUSD) pairing because of the high APY.
+But recently, I’ve also considered farming using stable-stable pairing (e.g. $USDC – $BUSD) to diversify my portfolio and to minimize the risks of Yield Farming.

 Yield Farming Using Single Assets

 You can also do Yield Farming using single assets on a variety of AMMs available in the market.
-I only use Pancake Swap and Pancake Bunny as of the moment and I can only talk about them.
+I only use Pancake Swap and Pancake Bunny at the moment and I can only talk about them.
 I will write about other AMMs once I have given them a try.